Dr Jacqueline Rowarth: Why the regenerative farming dream won't come true

 Comment: Greenpeace's vision of switching to Regenerative Agriculture with an organic focus is wonderful in theory, but doesn't work in practice, writes Dr Jacqueline Rowarth.

-In a Utopian world, Greenpeace's Agriculture and Rural Affairs Policy could achieve what the organisation claims is possible – farmers in New Zealand could make a better living by switching to Regenerative Agriculture with a "plant-based" and "organic" focus.
+In a Utopian world, the Green Party's Agriculture and Rural Affairs Policy could achieve what the organisation claims is possible – farmers in New Zealand could make a better living by switching to Regenerative Agriculture with a "plant-based" and "organic" focus.

 • Rural communities will be viable socially, environmentally and economically.